Toile

 Toile (French for "canvas") is a textile fabric comparable to fine batiste with a cloth weave.
 Natural silk or chemical fiber filaments are usually used as materials.
 The word toile can refer to the fabric itself or to a test garment sewn from calico.
-The French term toile entered the English language around the 12th century, was used in the middle ages and meanwhile has disappeared.
+The French term toile entered the English language around the 12th century, was used in the Middle Ages and has since disappeared.

 Etymology

 Middle English toile, from French toile ("cloth"), from Old French teile, from Latin tela ("web"), from Proto-Indo-European *(s)teg ("to cover") (see List of Proto-Indo-European roots in Wiktionary).
 In Australian and British terminology, a toile is a version of a garment made by a fashion designer or dressmaker to test a pattern.
-They are usually made of calico, as multiple toiles may be made in the process of perfecting a design.
+They are usually made of calico.
+Multiple toiles may be made in the process of perfecting a design.
 In the United States toiles are sometimes referred to as muslins, because during the Middle Ages they were made from the cheap, unbleached muslin-fabric available in different weights.